 Seeing spots on your fish, in finer yellow, rust or gold dusty tones may point to a Velvet diagnosis.
 It can be difficult to see, but using a flashlight on your fish in a darkened room will help you discover the parasite on your fish’s fins and gills.
 Watch out for rapid gill movement and signs that your fish is flicking against the surfaces of the tank.

 Once the disease has progressed, the fish will become lethargic, lose weight and display laboured breathing.
 To rid your tropical tank of the disease, slowly raise the water temperature to 29°C over 24 hours and turn off the lights while treating.
 If you have a cold-water tank you should use medication as increasing the temperature will stress them.
-We advise you do a 30 to 50 per cent water change and add aquarium salt [link to aquarium salt article], provided your fish can tolerate it.
+We advise you do a 30 to 50 per cent water change and add aquarium salt, provided your fish can tolerate it.